runtime-env/import-meta-env/docs/index.md

 console.log(`API base URL is: ${import.meta.env.API_BASE_URL}.`);
 ```

-During production it will be statically replaced with a placeholder:
+During production (e.g., in Github Actions), it will be statically replaced with a placeholder:

 ```js
 // dist/index.js